AVEVA/OMF-Docs/documentation/types/type-messages.md

 # Type Messages

-Types do not support deletes via OMF.
-The version field is supplied as meta data only.
+Types are used within OMF to define the structure of data.
+Dynamic Types are used by containers to create streams of sequentially indexed Data.
+Static types are used by the endpoint to define non-streamed data, such as assets.
+The type messages are used to create, updated and delete types.
+While types contain a version field, that field is supplied as metadata only - multiple types are not supported in the destination endpoints.
 Once a Type is deleted, any operations on Containers or Data using that Type will fail.

 The body of a Type message consists of an array of objects.
 The following keywords are used to define a Type.